solana-developers/solana-cookbook/docs/th/guides/debugging-solana-programs.md

       content: คู่มือ Solana | Debugging Solana Programs
   - - meta
     - name: description
-      content: There are a number of options and supporting tools for testing and debugging a Solana BPF program.
+      content: There are a number of options และ supporting tools for testing และ debugging a Solana BPF program.
   - - meta
     - name: og:description
-      content: There are a number of options and supporting tools for testing and debugging a Solana BPF program.
+      content: There are a number of options และ supporting tools for testing และ debugging a Solana BPF program.
   - - meta
     - name: og:image
       content: https://solanacookbook.com/cookbook-sharing-card.png